davidmyersdev/ink-mde/README.md

 ### Fonts

-The fonts for `ink` can be customized with CSS variables.
+The fonts for `@writewithocto/ink` can be customized with CSS variables.

 | CSS Variable                    | Description                            | Default Value |
 | ----                            | ----                                   | ----          |